fletify/fletify-discord-support-bot/README.md

-# fletify-discord-support-bot
+# Fletify Discord Support Bot
-Discord Support Bot Source that we use for our Discord Community!
+Discord Support Bot Source that we use for our [Discord Community](https://discord.gg/SX9zrqZz2k)!